ayush055/signslate/README.md

-### This project was created for High Tech Hacks 2021
+### 🥇 Project received 1st place in the Diversity and Inclusion Category of the High Tech Hacks 2021 Hackathon

+🥇 Project received 1st place overall in the Simplihacks 2021 Hackathon

+🏆 Project received the Wolfram Alpha Award

+Created by Ayush Agarwal and Krushay Bhavsar

 ## Screenshots